The coach who looks at

 I am a physician and MBA who spent two decades building frameworks for diagnosis — first in medicine, then in business, and finally in the discipline that turned out to suit me best: understanding exactly how a mind works when it is under pressure, and engineering a path to elite performance from that understanding.

 My background is unusual by design.
-I completed my medical education in Mumbai, trained in the discipline of clinical diagnosis — the rigorous process of not treating symptoms until you have correctly identified their root cause.
-I then went on to earn an MBA in International Business from the Indian Institute of Foreign Trade in New Delhi, one of India’s most selective business schools, after scoring in the 99.2nd percentile in my very first attempt.
+I completed my MBBS in Mumbai, trained in the discipline of clinical diagnosis — the rigorous process of not treating symptoms until you have correctly identified their root cause.
+I then went on to earn an MBA in International Business from the Indian Institute of Foreign Trade in New Delhi, one of India’s most selective business schools, after scoring in the 99.2nd percentile in my very first CAT attempt.

 After my MBA, I joined a pharmaceutical company working in international business development across the Asia-Pacific region.
 It was a good career by any measure.
 But during those two years, I began teaching MBA entrance preparation on the side — and it was there, sitting across from students and watching them work through problems, that I discovered something I hadn’t expected: I could see not just whether they got the answer right, but precisely where their thinking broke down.
 That gift, combined with a genuine love of teaching, changed the direction of my career entirely.

-Why I Left a career to teach full-time
+Why I left a career to teach full-time

 I began teaching part-time at MBA entrance coaching institutes in Mumbai while holding a corporate role.
 The response from students was immediate and, frankly, surprising.
 Not because I was entertaining or motivating — but because I could explain exactly why they were getting things wrong, not just what the right answer was.